 Several order attributes, which are sent by the user, are not directly relevant to the order matching but serve other purposes, e.g. in the post-trade processing or to satisfy requirements of the regulator.

 These are:

-- The Trading Capacity distinguishing Proprietary, Agency and Market Maker, and additionally Riskless Principal Execution and Issuer/Liquidity Provider for cash markets. - Clearing related attributes like Clearing Account, Take-Up Member and Open-Close Indicator. - Free Format Text fields.

-A Regulatory Information attribute for use by the trading surveillance office.

-- A Country Code indicating the real origin of the order. - A Rate Identifier according to FIA guidelines (not relevant for cash markets). - MiFID II related attributes like Client ID, Execution ID (short code for a human person or Algo ID) and Execution Qualifier covering the ESMA field "execution within firm"; Investment ID (short code for a human person or Algo ID) and Investment Qualifier covering the ESMA field "investment decision within firm", Liquidity Provision Activity, and for commodity markets the attribute Risk Reduction. - An optional DMA flag (OrderOrigination) can be set, indicating Direct Market Access.
+- The Trading Capacity distinguishing Proprietary, Agency and Market Maker, and additionally Riskless Principal Execution and Issuer/Liquidity Provider for cash markets.
+It is validated whether the usage of the trading capacity Agency is compliant with the client service authorization of the corresponding trading participant, obtained from the participant's national authority. - Clearing related attributes like Clearing Account, Take-Up Member and Open-Close Indicator. - Free Format Text fields. - A Regulatory Information attribute for use by the trading surveillance office. - A Country Code indicating the real origin of the order (derivatives only). - A Rate Identifier according to FIA guidelines (derivatives only). - MiFID II related attributes like Client ID, Execution ID (short code for a human person or Algo ID) and Execution Qualifier covering the ESMA field "execution within firm"; Investment ID (short code for a human person or Algo ID) and Investment Qualifier covering the ESMA field "investment decision within firm", Liquidity Provision Activity, and for commodity markets the attribute Risk Reduction. - An optional DMA flag (OrderOrigination) can be set, indicating Direct Market Access.
 It is only available for Trading Capacities "A" and "R".
-Participants need to register for DMA trading. - Other information that is needed in the context of trading the Eurex/KRX link products.
+Participants need to register for DMA trading. - An optional flag to participate in trading in Trade-at-Close instrument phase.
+It can be set for regular Market and Limit orders as well as BOC orders of any validity.
+The Trade-at-Close flag cannot be modified after order entry.
+Setting the Trade-at-Close flag does not prevent an order from participating in trading outside Trade-at-Close.
+Maintenance is possible for orders with and without Trade-at-Close flag set.
+For more information see the section about Trade-at-Close 3.2.1.3. - Other information that is needed in the context of trading the Eurex/KRX link products.